Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness

-The main purpose of this section is to illustrate our novel econometric methods with an application to the problem of recidivism and bias in pretrial detention.
-The application is not meant to be comprehensive as an exhaustive analysis would warrant a separate paper.
-Among economists, the idea to apply machine learning to pretrial detention decisions has recently been explored by \cite{kleinberg2018human}, among others.
-In this section we show how machine learning taking into account social planner preferences can be incorporated directly into the digital decision process.
-To that end, we use a comprehensive cost-benefit analysis by \cite{baughman2017costs} to build a preference-based approach for this particular application.
+The purpose of this section is to illustrate our novel econometric methods with an application to the problem of algorithmic fairness in pretrial detention.
+We will show how ML taking into account social planner preferences can be incorporated directly into the digital decision process.\footnote{Among economists, the idea to apply ML to pretrial detention decisions has recently been explored by \cite{kleinberg2018human}. } In particular, we will illustrate that valuing outcomes of protected groups allows us to reduce various forms of algorithmic discrimination.